 Adam Kovacevich has 20 years of communications, public policy, and public affairs strategy experience in Washington, D.C. and the technology industry.
 He is an expert in helping lead technology companies through today’s challenging political environment.

-Adam is currently Head of Americas Government Relations for Lime, the shared scooter mobility company.
-In that role he leads a team that expands consumer access to shared scooters and helps cities craft smart rules of the road for a new mode of transportation.
+Adam most recently served as Head of North America and Asia Pacific Government Relations for Lime, the shared scooter mobility company.
+In that role he led a team that expanded consumer access to shared scooters and helped cities craft smart rules of the road for a new mode of transportation.